e-clawson/cats/README.md

 # About

+    Cat site is an SPA that utilizes TheCatAPI to display images of cats, information and images of cats by breed, and a list of your favorited cat images.

-    For this project, we are required to make an SBA that fetches data from an external API.
+    For this project, we were required to make an SBA that fetches data from an external API.
 I originally decided to keep my project simple and fun by making an art site that uses the Art Institute of Chicago's API (AIC API - https://api.artic.edu/docs/#introduction).
 This seemed like a good API to use for this project especially because it has thorough and clear documentation, which should make for a more seamless project in the short timeline available.
 However, the documentation for post requests was outdated and it was unclear whether post requests were still possible.
 I had wanted to use an API other than the ones we had already used in class or for other projects, but I ended up using the CAT API since it has very clear user documentation for many types of requests, and I wanted to show I was capable of more than GET requests.

-    My plan is to create a homepage where you can see a navigation bar, a search bar below, a filter bar where you can filter by breed, and a grid of cat pictures below.
-As you search or filter, different pieces of art will appear in the display.
-Each will have the option to see more information on that item, and will have a heart icon that you can click to add that piece to your favorites.

-    There will be a tab in the nav bar for favorites that when clicked will display your favorited items.
-Since this doesn't have a backend or a user login, at this point, when a user refreshes the page, the favorited items will not persist.

 # Installation